Great Blue Heron

 They are solitary birds that breed all year round in Galápagos

-Highlights where the Great Blue Heron can be seen
+Spots where the Great Blue Heron can be observed

 Located on the remote northern tip of Isabela Island, Albemarle Point has the ruins of an abandoned US radar base from World War II.
 This infrequently visited site is only accessible by panga, but this gives you the opportunity to see the nesting sites of the critically endangered and unique Galápagos Flightless Cormorant.